blackducksoftware/detect_rescan/README.md

 # DEBUG MODE

-Set the environment variable `DEBUG` to any non-blank value to cause the script to output extra debug messages.
+Set the environment variable `DEBUG` to any non-blank value to cause the script to output extra debug messages (e.g. `export DEBUG=1`).
 Note this will also cause the Detect program to output additional information.

 # INTEGRATIONS & SUPPORT